firstdraft/appdev-lessons/lessons/ruby-conclusions.md

   - **Conditionals** (If statements).
   - **Loops**.

 That's all we _need_.
-We can build anything with these, using just some careful thought and the [technical reference][The One Ruby Reference].
+We can build anything with these, using just some careful thought and what you can find in these chapters.

 #### We are inventors {-}